Codeception/codeception.github.com/for/symfony.md

         - \Helper\Api
 ```

 Symfony module actions like `amOnPage` or `see` should not be available for testing API.
-This why Symfony module is not enabled but declared with `depends` for REST module.
-But Symfony module should be configured to load Kernel class from app_path.
+This is why Symfony module is not enabled but declared with `depends` for REST module.
+But Symfony module should be configured to load Kernel class from `app_path`.

 <div class="alert alert-warning">